10nc0/BlueDream/README.md

 # WhatsApp to Discord Bridge

 A bridge that automatically forwards WhatsApp messages to a Discord channel using webhooks.
+By default, it only forwards messages sent **to** the bot, not all messages from your account.

 ## Features

 - ✅ Real-time message forwarding from WhatsApp to Discord
+- 🔒 **Privacy-focused**: Only forwards messages sent TO the bot by default
+- 🎯 Optional filtering by specific groups or phone numbers
 - 📱 Displays sender name, chat name, and timestamp
 - 🖼️ Supports image attachments (uploaded to Discord)
 - 🎨 Beautiful Discord embeds with WhatsApp branding
 - 🔐 Secure authentication using WhatsApp Web
 - 🛡️ Secure secret management via environment variables

+## How It Works

+### Default Behavior (Most Private)
+By default, the bridge **only forwards messages sent TO the bot's WhatsApp number**.
+This means:
+- ✅ Someone sends a message to your bot → Forwarded to Discord
+- ❌ You send a message to someone → NOT forwarded
+- ❌ Messages in your other chats → NOT forwarded
+- ❌ Group messages (unless configured) → NOT forwarded

+### Optional Filtering
+You can optionally configure the bridge to monitor:
+- Specific WhatsApp groups by name
+- Messages from specific phone numbers

 ## Setup Instructions